Agent-Sesame/03_getting_and_cleaning_data/README.md

 Assuming that the above steps are followed and that all script dependencies are loaded into the R environment prior to running script, the script will:

-- Load the files listed under the Assumptions About the Raw Dataset section using the read.table function.
+* Load the files listed under the Assumptions About the Raw Dataset section.
-- Assign measurement variable names based on features.txt using the make.names function.
+* Assign and prettify measurement variable names based on features.txt.
-- Combine subject, activity, and measurement data by test and train using the cbind function.
+* Combine subject, activity, and measurement data from test and train data.
-- Combine test and train data using the rbind function.
+* Combine test and train data.
-- Apply descriptive activity names to the combined data using the merge function.
+* Apply descriptive activity names to the combined data.
-- Dynamically extract mean and standard deviation measurements from combined data using pattern based grep commands.
+* Extract only mean and standard deviation measurements from combined data.
-- Melt the subset data into a narrow long table following the tidy data principles as described by Hadley Wickham in his "Tidy Data" essay using the melt function.
+* Melt data into a narrow long table following the tidy data principles as described by Hadley Wickham in his "Tidy Data" essay.
-- Clean up variable names using the colnames function.
-- Group data by activity, subject, measurement variable using group_by function.
+* Group data by measurement variable, activity, and subject.
-- Summarize the grouped data with the summarize function by unique activity, subject, measurement variable using n_distinct, then calculated the average on the in-scope variable measurements using the mean function.
+* Summarize the average of the grouped data.
-- Finally the script writes the resulting data to "...\\UCI HAR Dataset\\Write_data..."
+* Finally the script writes the resulting data to "./output"

 #Citations
 Hadley Wickham, Tidy Data, pg.
 7, chart (b) Molten Data<BR>